COVID-19: Safer travel guidance

 There are currently no physical distancing restrictions on dedicated school services.

-School students will be given priority over other customers on general services, even if this means a service goes over physical distancing capacity.
+School students will be given priority over other customers on general services, even if this means a service goes over capacity.

 Adults may have to wait for the next service or may choose to get off if they are not comfortable with how many customers are on a service.